ufs-community/land-DA_workflow/doc/source/Reference/Glossary.rst

    Umbrella repository
       A repository that houses external code, or “externals,” from additional repositories.

+   warmstart
+   warm start
+      A warmstart forecast uses "saved fields from a recent forecast of the same model" (often provided via RESTART files) to populate certain variables (https://www.oc.nps.edu/nom/modeling/initial.html).
+This is in contrast to a :term:`coldstart`.

    Weather Enterprise
       Individuals and organizations from public, private, and academic sectors that contribute to the research, development, and production of weather forecast products; primary consumers of these weather forecast products.

+   Weather Model
+   WM
+      A prognostic model that can be used for short- and medium-range research and operational forecasts.
+It can be an atmosphere-only model or an atmospheric model coupled with one or more additional components, such as a wave or ocean model.
+The SRW App uses the `UFS Weather Model <https://github.com/ufs-community/ufs-weather-model/wiki>`_.